troeger/opensubmit/docs/administrator.rst

 If you just want to play around, use our `demo installation <http://www.demo.open-submit.org>`_.

-If you want your own production setup, go the manual way for :ref:`web application <manualweb>` and :ref:`test machines <manualexec>`.

 Please note that OpenSubmit :ref:`does not support password-based login <principles>`.
 You need to work with one of the supported :ref:`auth`.

 .. _Terraform: